 Unfortunately, what will be enough for one couple may not be enough for you.
 If USCIS doubts the validity of your marriage, the officer will need to see substantially more evidence than they would have required from a couple whose application raised no red flags.

-How to Respond to a NOID
+How Do You Respond to a NOID?

 To convince an immigration officer to approve your application, you may need to send one or more of the following types of evidence: